Automation Testing Tutorial: Your First Test in Minutes

 💬 ChatGPT 🔍 Perplexity 💥 Claude 🐦 Grok 🔮 Google AI Mode

 Automation testing is the process of using software tools to execute tests automatically on your application — comparing actual results to expected outcomes.
-Instead of manually clicking through your app every time you deploy, automation allows you to run tests in seconds, saving time and catching bugs early.
+Instead of manually clicking through your app every time you deploy, automation lets you run tests in seconds, saving time and catching bugs early.

 Manual Testing vs. Automated Testing